Uncertainty Principle and Angular Momentum Generation in Microscopic Fission Models

 This simple relation illustrates that an object oriented with an angular uncertainty of about $1^\circ$ corresponds to a spin cut-off distribution with an average angular momentum of approximately $29\,\hbar$.

-The second difficulty is the composite nature of a nuclei.
+The second difficulty is the composite nature of nuclei.
 In collective Hamiltonian model such as \cite{Bonneau2007,Scamps:2023,Shneidman:2025} the angle wave packet is well defined.
 However, in microscopic model, the definition of the fluctuation of the orientation angle is much more challenging.
 As seen on Fig.~\ref{fig:density_angular_distribution}, the deformed fragments are oriented along the fission axis.
 In general, the main orientation can be obtained by computing the principle axes of the one-body density, but is not related to an operator and so there is no trivial way of obtaining the fluctuations of that orientation.

 Here we propose to estimate the distribution of the principal axis orientation going beyond the one-body density picture.
 To do so, we sample the position and intrinsic spin of the neutrons and protons from the many-body density of the considered Bogoliubov vacuum projected on their good particle number.
 These calculations were performed with the code {\tt NucleoScope} implementing a Markov Chain Monte Carlo algorithm to generate a representative sample of this large dimensional probability distribution \cite{Nucleoscope}.
 For each event of this sample, we determine the principle axis of deformation of each fragment and deduce their $\theta$ angle to the z-axis (See more detail in the supplementary material).
 This method produces the whole distribution of probability for the $\theta$ angle from which we extract not only the expectation value $\theta$ (which is trivially 0 due to the symmetries) but also its standard deviation $\sigma_{\theta}$.
+As discussed later, this geometric definition of the fragment orientation accounts only for the orientation associated with quadrupole deformation and neglects additional orientation effects induced by higher-order deformations.

 The probability distribution of the angle $\theta$ is shown in the bottom panel of Fig.~\ref{fig:density_angular_distribution} for each nucleus, corresponding to the configurations displayed in the top panel.
 Each distribution is fitted with the function